oomek/attractplus/Layouts.md

 ### `fe.Monitor`

-This class represents a monitor in Attract-Mode, and provides the interface to the extra monitors in a multi-monitor setup.
+This class represents a monitor in Attract-Mode Plus, and provides the interface to the extra monitors in a multi-monitor setup.
 Instances of this class are contained in the [`fe.monitors`](#femonitors) array.
 This class cannot otherwise be instantiated in a script.

 **Properties**